Pit Bulls are known for doing many cute things, such as cuddling in blankets, rolling around in the dirt, and making goofy, wide-mouth faces.

 It may be a person, a car, or another animal.
 The ears will perk up and angle in the direction of the sound.

-Often, the head and neck will be slightly angled as well, and the dog may have a look of concern on his face.
+Often, the head and neck will be slightly angled, and the dog may have a look of concern on his face.

 He is simply trying to evaluate what the sound is, where it is coming from, and whether or not it is a threat.